monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/plugins/plugin-development.md

 ## Overview

-MonkeyPaste plugins use a very simple client/server style request and response convention for all plugin interaction.
+MonkeyPaste plugins use a simple client/server style request and response convention for all plugin interaction.
 Where MonkeyPaste is the *client* and the plugin acts as a *server*.
 Plugins for MonkeyPaste's concerns are *stateless* in nature which keeps the interface as simple and lightweight as possible.

 ## Getting Started